top of page

 Many photographers are happy to share their knowledge and help others save money while still enjoying the art of film.

-We have also hosted two photo walks now where walkers have received a FREE mystery film and processing which has been a great way for photographers to try films they might not normally reach for.
+We've also hosted three photo walks now, two where walkers have received a FREE mystery film and processing which has been a great way for photographers to try films they might not normally reach for.

 6.Affordable Film Processing